ControlSystemStudio/phoebus/app/alarm/ui/doc/index.rst

 If the alarm should always right away perform some action, then this is best handled in the IOC.

-The automated action configurationData has three parts:
+The automated action configuration has three parts:

  * Title:
    The "Title" can be set to a short description of the action.